acquia/blt/docs/README.md

 ### 10.0.x branch

 The 10.0.x branch is in active development and is not currently stable or supported.
-It requires Drush 9.4.x and Drupal 8.6.x.
-It also requires PHP 7+.
+It requires Drush 9.4.x, Drupal 8.6.x, and PHP 7+.
+It is considered a major release because it removes the Composer merge plugin that BLT previously used to manage dependencies.

 ### 9.2.x branch